National Mosque of Kuala Lumpur

 "Modesty" is the key word.
 In official buildings and places of worship, cover your shoulders and knees.
 In Kuala Lumpur, fashion is diverse, but respect remains the norm.

-Respecting Holidays
+Respecting Festivals

-Frequently Asked Questions about Religion
+Frequently Asked Questions About Religion

 Can I enter a mosque if I am not Muslim?